MethmaLochanie/concurrent-coffee-shop/README.md

 ```

 ## Author & Institution
+Created as part of a concurrent programming coursework.
 - **Author:** Rathnayaka
 - **Institution:** Informatics Institute of Technology (IIT) affiliated by University of Westminster (UoW)
 - **Scenario:** 1 (Concurrent Coffee Shop)